 What is Gochujang?
 What is Doenjang?

 Gochujang is a Korean chilli paste, typically made with red chillies, fermented soybeans, rice and salt.
 It has fiery heat and mild sweetness that arises in the fermentation process.
+It is used in dishes like, Bibimbap, Gochujang Tofu and, of course, Bokkeumbap (but it actually works in various fusion dishes, like our favourite Gochujang Pasta!).

 Doenjang is another Korean staple!
 Made with fermented soybeans and brine, Doenjang paste isn’t spicy, but adds an ever-so-difficult-to-describe umami flavour to dishes.
 It’s salty and sweet and reminds me of strong Japanese Miso.